 Day 6 Escorted coach tour to the Royal Castles

-Another highlight of your tour will be a visit of the world famous Neuschwanstein Castle.
-You will be on an all-day escorted coach tourwhich will first take you to Oberammergau for a photo stop (you may want take a look at the Festival Hall where the Passion Play takes place every ten years.)
+Another highlight of your tour will be a visit to the world-famous Neuschwanstein Castle.
+You will be on an all-day escorted coach tourwhich will first take you to Oberammergau for a photo stop (you may want to take a look at the Festival Hall where the Passion Play takes place every ten years.)
 The coach will then take you to Linderhof Palace, the Royal Villa of King Ludwig II.
 The Palace and Park were inspired by Versailles and the rooms are beautifully decorated and furnished.
 After a short drive through Austria and back into Germany you will get to Neuschwanstein Castle.
 The picture of Neuschwanstein is probably present in everybody’s mind and Neuschwanstein really seems to be taken out of a fairy tale.
 You will join an English-speaking guided tour through the Castle.
 The tour of the interior, the Throne Hall, the Hall of the Singers, the Grotto and all of the private rooms which were built for King Ludwig II, will make the picture perfect!
 After the tour of the inside make sure to take some time to explore the castle grounds.
 The view of Neuschwanstein from the bridge behind the castle is like no other!
-Your luxury coach will take you back to Munich in the early evening so you still have time for another visit of the Munich Christmas Market.
+Your luxury coach will take you back to Munich in the early evening so you still have time for another visit to the Munich Christmas Market.

 Day 7 Heidelberg

 In about 3 hours the Speed-train InterCity (IC) will take you directly from Munich to the romantic city of Heidelberg.
 Since in Heidelberg the Central station is a little bit outside of the Old Town the tour already includes a taxi transfer to your hotel which is located in the historic heart of Heidelberg.